 Black Cherry– Prunus serotina

-This tree’s fruit is important food for passerine birds, game birds, and mammals – including red fox, raccoon, opossum, squirrels, and rabbits.
-It’s one of the most valued cabinet and furniture woods in North America.
+This tree’s fruit is an important food for passerine birds, game birds, and mammals – including red fox, raccoon, opossum, squirrels, and rabbits.
+It’s one of the most valued cabinets and furniture woods in North America.

 Common Chokecherry– Prunus virginiana

 This tree’s fruit is used as a food product in jellies, jams, and juices.
 It’s also used in windbreaks, wildlife plantings, and mass plantings for erosion control.

 These plants are virtually indistinguishable as a species, except by a few botanists.
 The fruits often remain on plants all winter, providing food for numerous birds.